Order

 Order Export

 Adobe’s Commerce native message queue was used to export orders.
-Once an order is saved the system triggers the
+Once an is saved the system triggers the `sales_order_save_after event`

-Adding order to the export queue contains a few steps:
+Adding to the export queue contains a few steps:

 - Observing order after saving event.